How to Stop Feeling Overwhelmed at Work: Understand Stress and Burnout

 Before you approach your boss about feeling overwhelmed, spend a little time trying to understand your situation and find your own solution.
 Our five-part series can help.

 - Avoidable stress.
 Stress is part of life, but some stress can be avoided.
-There are four common sources workplace stress: role, workload, responsibilities, and conflict.
+There are four common sources of workplace stress: role, heavy workload, responsibilities, and conflict.
 There are steps you can take to avoid stress in each and it starts with your attitude.

 - Unavoidable stress.
 Some stress is unavoidable but there are ways to deal with it.
 The first step is to acknowledge the stress is present.
-Next you need to make time to deal with the stress.
+Next, you need to make time to deal with the stress.
 Ideally, find social support to overcome chronic stress.
 Learn what strategies help you destress and practice these regularly.

 - Handling stress.
 There are four different levels of stress: time stress, anticipatory stress, situational stress, and encounter stress.
 Learn the different ways of dealing with them.